 Biomolecular engineers work at the interface of engineering and molecular biology to solve engineering problems, improve current products and processes and develop new products and processes at the molecular level.
 Students in MSOE’s BioE program learn about cell engineering, nanotechnology and genomics in advanced laboratories.

-MSOE’s freshman-to-master’s degree in civil engineering is the only one of its kind in Wisconsin.
-You’ll earn your bachelor’s and master’s degree in civil engineering in just five years.
-Graduates learn mathematics, natural science and engineering principles but are also proficient in business, public policy, leadership and team work.
+Graduates of this program learn mathematics, natural science and engineering principles but are also proficient in business, public policy, leadership and team work.

 MSOE’s CE program integrates hardware and software, building on the disciplines of electrical engineering and computer science.
 Graduates have not only the technological know-how and communication skills, but also the leadership skills and business knowledge to move their organizations forward.